Housing in Hong Kong: Fire safety

 In April 2024, after a fire killed 5 people in a building, it was revealed that the building had ignored government orders to enhance fire safety.
 Official data also showed that other buildings with similar issues ignored government orders to enhance fire safety more than 60% of the time.
 More than 9,500 buildings had failed to obey government orders as of April 2024.

 An opinion article in SCMP noted that the government may be unable to fully recuperate costs for performing fire safety work if building owners continue ignoring government orders.
 The article also noted that it was possible that the government may have granted guest house licenses in New Lucky House, despite the building not being up to fire safety code.

 In August 2025, after a fire killed a resident of a building, news reported that the owners of the building had ignored mandatory government inspections for 7 years.

+On 26 November 2025, after more than 100 people were killed at the Wang Fuk Court fire, it was revealed that the government had previously issued warnings over fire safety at the site, including one on 20 November 2025.